KonstantinGeist/skizo/README.md

 * Unsafe methods, which allow to work with native memory, taking pointers etc.
 * Uniform method call syntax and "everything is a method call": math operations, method calls, language constructs, all have same syntax.
 There's no special syntax for "if" or "for" constructs, they are implemented as method calls as well.
 * A few built-in collections (array, map).
-* A tiny standard library: string, stringbuilder path, console, stopwatch, marshal, application, guid, math, random, stream etc.
+* A tiny standard library: string, stringbuilder, path, console, stopwatch, marshal, application, guid, math, random, stream etc.
 * Failables (a sum type of "value" and "error").
 * Autoboxing/unboxing.
 * Reflection.